 Comforting.
 Warming.
 Soul food.
 This is my idea of Asian food, especially when it comes to noodles and soups.

-As the days get colder, I crave more warming and comforting food.
-And this spicy miso udon soup is THE BEST.
+As the days get colder, I crave more warming and comforting food, much like the appeal of a steaming bowl of beef udon noodle soup on a chilly day.

 Miso paste is such a great ingredient and it is so important in Japanese cuisine.
-I am glad that nowadays it is very easy to find it here in Switzerland as well.
+I am glad that nowadays it is also very easy to find it here in Switzerland.
 You can find red and white miso paste and they’re both great.
 I used red miso paste this time.

 The original ramen/udon Japanese soup is made of pork and chicken bones and requires very long cooking time.
 The base flavorings are usually soy sauce (shoyu), miso or salt (shio).